itamos-ism/itamos/docs/source/3d-pdr/dust.rst

 Adopted Formalism
 -------------------------

-The dust temperature calculation follows the treatment of Hollenbach, Takahashi & Tielens (1991, ApJ, 377, 192), who derive analytic expressions for dust heating by FUV photons.
+The dust temperature calculation follows the treatment of HTT91, who derive analytic expressions for dust heating by FUV photons.

 For each particle, an initial contribution to the dust emission is